GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex1.md

 In the context of the Forecast based Financing methodology the conduction of a robust risk assessment is a crucial step towards the development of an Early Action Protocol.
 A risk analysis serves to understand what kinds of disaster impacts can be expected from a particular type of hazard and to identify who and what is exposed and vulnerable to this hazard and why.
 By overlaying the information on exposure, vulnerability and lack of coping capacity, it will become clear which areas are predicted to be most severely impacted.
 These areas can then be targeted as priority areas for early action to ensure the most at-risk communities receive assistance before the event happens.
 The collection and processing of this information varies throughout different contexts but the calculation scheme to combine the information to a risk score remains consistent.

+Somalia is heaviliy exposed to droughts.
+We will showcase a risk assessment for a drought Early Action protocol.

 ## Part 1: Indicator Processing